HighPT/HighPT/README.md

 * event yields,
 * likelihoods.

-The experimental searches for heavy resonances, based on the full run-2 data by ATLAS or CMS, recasted and implemented in HighPT are:
+The experimental searches for heavy resonances, based on the full run-II data by ATLAS or CMS, recasted and implemented in HighPT are:
 * pp → ττ | ATLAS [\[2002.12223\]](http://arxiv.org/abs/2002.12223)
 * pp → μμ | CMS [\[2103.02708\]](http://arxiv.org/abs/2103.02708)
 * pp → ee | CMS [\[2103.02708\]](http://arxiv.org/abs/2103.02708)